mm16bn/FlixApp/README.md

 <img src="http://g.recordit.co/4fKYBNSqiB.gif" width=250><br>

 ### Notes
-Had some difficulty resizing the image gallery so that it would fit with the ImageView.
+Had some difficulty resizing the cell and image so that they were aligned.
 But I figured out how to use the ruler fortunately.

 ---

 ## Flix Part 1